Sanja22B/bitcoin-educational-content/courses/soc104/en.md

-- Freedoms:** they are strong in the economic sphere but weak in the societal sphere.
+- **Freedoms:** they are strong in the economic sphere but weak in the societal sphere.

-- Cardinal values:** virtue, order, tradition, civilization.
+- **Cardinal values:** virtue, order, tradition, civilization.

-- Philosophy and principles:** Conservatives believe that things are generally good as they are, and that any change could make them worse.
+- **Philosophy and principles:** Conservatives believe that things are generally good as they are, and that any change could make them worse.
 They seek to preserve what already exists, defending it as good in itself, and are averse to changes in a system they feel has proven effective.
 At the heart of the traditional conception of conservatism lies a deep respect for long-established social institutions, seen as essential safeguards against chaos, injustice and cruelty.
 These social edifices sustain the solidarity, security and strength that humanity needs to resist the excesses of modernity.

-- Politics:** Conservatives advocate traditional social controls and state intervention to enforce social and moral standards (order, security, values).
+- **Politics:** Conservatives advocate traditional social controls and state intervention to enforce social and moral standards (order, security, values).
 They support strong national defense.
 They tend to support more extensive police powers.
 Socialism is perceived as a brutal break with Western civilization.
 Conservatives played a decisive role in the fight against communism and the rejection of excessive government interventionism.

-- Economy:** Conservatives support low taxation and minimal regulation of business.
+- **Economy:** Conservatives support low taxation and minimal regulation of business.
 They support honest entrepreneurship and free enterprise, and individuals who work hard to accumulate wealth.
 But they fear that too much individual freedom will lead to immorality or civilizational decline.

-**Types of preservatives:**
+**Types of conservatives:**

 in 19th-century Europe, conservatives are reactionaries.
 They advocate a return to the old feudal, agricultural and artisanal society.
 They want to escape today's society and return to the past, before the evolution they consider harmful: scientific and technological progress, with its consequences for the economy and society.